throughput-ec/ec-workshops/slides/chapter6_01_introduction_to_docker.md

 - A VM has its own CPU, storage, memory, and access to the internet.

-- software-based versions of a computer sotred in a file tipically called an **image**
+- software-based versions of a computer sorted in a file tipically called an **image**

 - A *VM image* is a set of instructions on how exactly to assemble the code and achieve a desired software configuration.

 ---

 ### Container
-- Software executable bundles where the bins, libraries, and dependencies are packaged alongside their cod under a standardized framework.
+- Software executable bundles where the bins, libraries, and dependencies are packaged alongside their code under a standardized framework.

-- Lightweight images of application can then be run anywehre: desktop, cloud, etc...
+- Lightweight images of application can then be run anywhere: desktop, cloud, etc...

 - This avoids the "It works on my machine" problem.